edenreich/docker-cluster/README.md

 docker-cluster create --clients 2 docker-cluster test --requests 1000
 ```
-This command will create 2 client machines and send 1000 requests to the manager machine on port 80
+This commands will create 2 client machines and send 2x1000 requests to the manager machine on port 80

 ## Notes